 What Is Natural Childbirth?

-The term “natural childbirth” describes a childbirth without the use of any medication.
-It means exactly what you think it means … not using any pain medication while you’re in labor.
-However in some cases, you can still use medical interventions such as fetal heart monitoring during a natural birth.
+The term “natural childbirth” describes childbirth without the use of any medication.
+It means exactly what you think it means … not using any pain medication while you’re in labor and delivery.
+However, in some cases, you can still use medical interventions such as fetal heart monitoring during natural birth.

-There is also a lot that goes into characterising your birth as a natural childbirth.
-For example, you can choose to deliver your baby at a birthing centre or even in the comfort of your own home.
+There is also a lot that goes into characterizing your birth as natural childbirth.
+For example, you can choose to deliver your baby at a birthing center or even in the comfort of your own home.
 You can also decide to have a midwife or doula who has a preference for minimal medical interventions.

 Why Choose Natural Childbirth?

-Why would anyone want to face the pain that comes with delivery and refuse pain relief?
-Well, there are actually a lot of benefits of having a natural childbirth, as well as risks that you would avoid without having any medical intervention:.
+Why would anyone want to face the pain that comes with delivery and refuse pain relief during labor?
+Well, there are actually a lot of benefits of having natural childbirth, as well as risks that you would avoid without having any medical intervention.